puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### 3. Generate a baseline report

-Run the Catalog Preview tool against the `production` branch and the `future_production` branch.
-The idea with the first run is to generate a hit list of issues to solve.
-Start by fixing the issues that are most common or the ones that affect the most nodes.
-This will likely be issues that cause a catalog compilation error.
+Run the catalog preview module against the `production` branch and the `future_production` branch.
+The first run is to generate a hit list of issues to solve.
+Start by fixing the issues that are most common or the ones that affect the most nodes, likely those that cause a catalog compilation error.
 It is important to solve compilation errors first because there could be issues hiding behind a failed catalog.

 Think of this entire process as peeling back an onion.
 You'll need to go through layer by layer until you get to the delicious oniony center.

-#### Running a Catalog Preview
+#### Running a catalog preview

 ```
 sudo puppet preview \